One question we kept on asking ourselves while heading to the south of Thailand was, “Where to go after Bangkok?”.

 The boat trip option (including return) costs 400 Baht per person.
 Access to the park comes with a fee of 200 Baht per person.

 From Laem Sala is a 430 metres trek to reach the cave.
 Although this might not seem like much, the trek is made challenging by uneven slippery stairs and rocks although this does smoothen out before descending back into the cave.

-The beauty in the cave lies within it’s brightly lit up areas.
-Naturally lit by skylights where over time the rocks have given in and has helped vegetation set roots here and give the beauty to this cave.
+The beauty in the cave lies within its brightly lit up areas.
+Naturally lit by skylights where over time the rocks have given in and have helped vegetation set roots here and give beauty to this cave.

 Over the wooden dark path leading to the second cave is the main draw.
 Upon entering, the pavilion is seen standing atop a small hill surrounded by green vegetation.
-Best time to get here is between 10:00 and 11:00 when the light shines through the opened up area and directly onto the pavilion making this a mesmerizing and enchanted experience.
+The best time to get here is between 10:00 and 11:00 when the light shines through the opened up area and directly onto the pavilion making this a mesmerizing and enchanting experience.